Library: Policy

 (1) approve DA by certifying the FACS Financial Assistance tab with reason code 24D and entering four times the TANF payment standard for the number of eligible persons in the assistance unit in the payment amount field;

-(2) determine on a case-by-case basis whether the applicant's financial need can be met through any other resource.
+(2) determine on a case-by-case basis whether other resources meet the applicant's financial need.
 This may include other OKDHS programs, service agencies, local churches, or civic groups; and

-(3) negotiate with vendors to get the goods and services needed by the client at the least possible cost, determine if any labor cost can be reduced or donated, and inform the vendor to not include state or local taxes in the negotiated amount.
+(3) negotiate with vendors to get the goods and services the client needs at the least possible cost, determine if any labor cost can be reduced or donated, and inform the vendor to not include state or local taxes in the negotiated amount.

 (b) DA may be used to pay for one or more of the financial needs, per OKDHS Appendix H-4-B, Diversion Assistance Goods, Services, and Object Codes.

-(1) To be eligible for an automobile repair or expenses related to tag, title, tax, or insurance, the automobile must be owned or co-owned by the payee or his or her spouse.
+(1) To be eligible for an automobile repair or expenses related to tag, title, tax, or insurance, the payee or the payee's spouse must own or co-own the automobile.
 The payee or spouse must have a valid driver license.
-When the payee or spouse is younger than 21, the payee's parent or the spouse's parent can own the automobile.
+When the payee or spouse is younger than 21, the payee's parent or the spouse's parent may own the automobile.

 (c) The client's relatives are not eligible for payment.